1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 *A compatible clone of the Arduino Due.*

 ***Notes:***
-- Regarding to the [tech specs of the Arduino Due](https://store.arduino.cc/arduino-due), it is recommended to use an external power source at the intended connection of the Arduino (e.g. 9V/1000mA).
+- Regarding to the [tech specs of the Arduino Due](https://store.arduino.cc/arduino-due), it is recommended to use an external power source (recommended: 7-12V, limits: 6-16V) at the intended connection of the Arduino (e.g. 9V/1000mA).
 - If you want to power the Due via USB, please use the "Programming Port".
 - It's possible to power the Due via the DC-IN and use USB connection at the programming port for connecting it to the computer at the same time.
 - You can let the adapter be connected to the controller bus of the heater when flashing the Due.